christiespeich/Mooberry-Book-Manager/README.txt

 * Initial Version

 == Upgrade Notice ==
-Adds 9 retailers.
+Redesigned book page and much more!

 == Translations ==
 * English

 * German

+* French

 **NOTE:** Mooberry Book Manager is translatable.
 If you'd like to volunteer a translation for your language, the template file (.pot) is available in the `languages` folder.
 [Contact us](http://www.mooberrydreams.com/contact/) when your translation is ready or if you need assistance.

 == Credits ==
 * Thanks to [Kathrin Hamann](https://profiles.wordpress.org/thrakonia) for providing the German translation!

+* Thanks to Yves for providing the French translation!